Kyle Craig: Character background and history

-Relationships and enemies
+Character relationships and enemies

 Throughout the series, Kyle Craig had a seemingly strong friendship with Alex Cross.
 Kyle would help Alex out on several of his cases, giving him the resources and clearance to take care of the job.
 He also helped give him clearance to see Gary Soneji in Along Came A Spider.
 In the novel Kiss the Girls, Kyle kept Alex on the case to find his niece, Naomi, who was kidnapped by Casanova.
 Even off the case, the two had a strong friendship and would go out for a beer once in a while.
 Alex once consider Kyle to be one of his best and loyal friends in the FBI.
 However, when Kyle was revealed to be the "Mastermind", a serial killer who was behind a series of bank robberies, including the murder of Alex's girlfriend, FBI agent Betsey Cavalierre, all of which happened in Roses Are Red and Violets Are Blue.
 The revelation put a strain on Alex's relationship with Kyle, and made them enemies to each other, with both of them wanting to kill each other.
 Alex later captured and imprisoned Kyle for his crimes, which would set Kyle off to vow vengeance.
-After escaping prison in Double Cross, Kyle would face off against Alex for the final time in Cross Fire, with Kyle dying by the climate of the novel.
+After escaping prison in Double Cross, Kyle would face off against Alex for the final time in Cross Fire, with Kyle dying by the climax of the novel.

 In Kiss the Girls, Kyle met Kate McTiernan for the first time and would later form a crush on her in Violets Are Blue, despite the fact that she was engaged by that time.
 Both Kyle and Kate seemed to have a good friendship and meet up for lunch, along with Alex, once in a while.
 When it was revealed that Kyle was the killer known as the "Mastermind", Kate was shocked by the information and was revealed to be his next victim.
 After Kyle is captured and sent to prison, it is presumed that Kate has cut all ties from Kyle and moved on with her life.